Spontaneous Symmetry Breaking for Extreme Vorticity and Strain in the 3D Navier-Stokes Equations: Results

 \subsection{Extreme vorticity events}

 Selecting $\omega_z(0,0)=a$ as our observable, we use the above formalism to numerically solve the optimisation problem (\ref{eq:instanton-problem}).
 The result is the most likely configuration to realise an extreme vorticity outcome at final time.
 Note that this computation is independent of the choice of the Reynolds number.
 The Reynolds number, or equivalently $\eps$, only determines whether a chosen observable $a$ is rare, and thus whether the instanton formalism has any relevance for events of this size.
 As shown in figure~\ref{fig:vorticity-result}, the most likely configuration to realise an extreme vorticity corresponds to a vortex filament with an added swirl component.
 We first show, in the top row of figure~\ref{fig:vorticity-result}, how the full 3D and the axisymmetric code find the same minimiser for low values of $a$, but find different minimisers for high values.
 Configuration A, at $a=75.0$, is still in the regime where the global minimiser is rotationally symmetric.
 At configuration B, for $a=125.0$, the symmetry-broken branch has already appeared, but is still very close to the symmetric one.
 Configuration C, at $a=197.6$, is in a regime where the symmetry broken minimiser clearly dominates the symmetric minimiser.
 The asymmetric minimising configurations correspond to vortex tubes with a symmetry-breaking helical vortex structure around it that displays only reflection symmetry instead of full axial symmetry.
-The behaviour is identical for negative $a$, with a mere sign-flip in $\omega$ (not shown).
+Due to the symmetry of the minimisation problem under reflection with respect to the $z = 0$ plane, the behaviour is identical for negative $a$, with a mere sign-flip in $\omega$ (not shown).

 Note that around the point of symmetry breaking, the full 3D code picks up both the symmetric and asymmetric minimisers until the symmetric configuration eventually becomes unstable, as indicated by the two blue dashed lines in the inset of figure~\ref{fig:vorticity-result} (top), where the upper line corresponds to the rotationally symmetric local minimiser of the full 3D code.
 There is a small difference between the rotationally symmetric minimiser of the full 3D code, and the same minimiser for the axisymmetric code, which is the result of numerical differences in the integration schemes and coordinate systems.